-- verbal praise to the individual - drawing attention among the group or class to the work or behaviour - positive comments written on child's work and/or in Home/School contact book - award of a star or sticker for work or behaviour - award of a certificate in a weekly celebration assembly

-- nomination for Rights Respecting Schools Award golden ticket - Golden time (Years 1 & 2).
+- verbal praise to the individual - drawing attention among the group or class to the work or behaviour - positive comments written on child's work and/or in Home/School contact book - award of a star or sticker for work or behaviour. - award of a certificate in a weekly celebration assembly - Golden time (Years 1 & 2).